LiamJCates/Programming-Notes/Data Structures/Overview/Introduction to Data Types.md

 Almost all programming languages explicitly include the notion of data typing, though different languages may use different terminology.
 A data type generally consists of a concrete implementation understood by the system, and two levels of logical abstraction, one that specifies relationships defined by developers and one that follows a logical model understood by end users.

 Components of a data type:

+Concrete Data Type
-Concrete Data Type:        Term referencing the concrete implementation used to inform the compiler or interpreter how the underlying system should arrange and manipulate a specific block of memory representing a data unit.
+Term referencing the concrete implementation used to inform the compiler or interpreter how the underlying system should arrange and manipulate a specific block of memory representing a data unit.

+Data Structure
-Data Structure:            Term referencing the implementation of abstractions used by system developers to organize, manage, and format a data unit.
+Term referencing the implementation of abstractions used by system developers to organize, manage, and format a data unit.

+Abstract Data Type
-Abstract Data Type:        Term referencing the logical abstraction used by end users to understand the mathematical model that dictates the behavior of a data unit of a given type.
+Term referencing the logical abstraction used by end users to understand the mathematical model that dictates the behavior of a data unit of a given type.
 This model defines the possible values of the data and what are interface exposed by it.

 Provided are outlines of both Concrete Data Typing and Abstract Data Typing to serve as a foundation to explore Data Structures.
 We begin by outlining a real world example of a type of data.

 We begin our data typing journey with a "real-world" example of data with which many are familiar.